KV3: Tomb description

 In terms of its design it closely follows that used for tombs in the Valley of the Queens, and its size reflects the effort that would have gone into burying a member of the royal family.
 The tomb is located on the main path, close to the entrance to the Valley.

 Past the entrance to the tomb, KV3 barely descends any further, a particular feature for other tombs built for other sons of Ramesses III in the Valley of the Queens.
 There are two corridors (labeled "A" and "B") which lead from the opening to the tomb, with the second passage flanked near the end by two chambers.
 Of these two chambers, only the one facing south ("Bb") was finished, the other one ("Ba") being only just begun when work on the tomb was abandoned.
 Past the second corridor is a larger room ("F") containing four pillars, and flanked by two smaller rooms.
-The tomb is located on the main path, close to the entrance to the Valley.

 Only the side chamber to the north ("Fa") was finished, with work on the second one ("Fb") only just begun when work stopped.
 Past this room and running along the same axis as the corridor are three further rooms ("G", "H" and "I"), the first two of which have vaulted ceilings.
 One of these two final vaulted chambers was likely intended as a burial chamber.

 What tomb decoration that survives can be found only along the length and flanking gates on either end of corridor B. These show Rameses III followed by an unnamed prince, attended by various gods and goddesses.
 It is thought that more decoration once existed, since Karl Lepsius noted traces of paint on the vaulted chambers and mentions cartouches and images of Ramesses III in the first corridor when he visited the tomb in the 1840s.

 There is evidence that in the Byzantine period the tomb was used as a Christian chapel.

 Though open since Ancient times, the tomb was only properly excavated in 1912 by archeologist Harry Burton, which was funded by the wealthy American lawyer Theodore M. Davis.
 It was one of the last excavations funded by Davis, and no report of this excavation work was published.